renpy/renpy/sphinx/source/cds.rst

         Matches a floating point number, returns a string containing the floating point number.

+    .. method:: label_name(declare=False)

+        Matches a label name, either absolute or relative.
+If `declare` is true, then the global label name is set.
+(Note that this does not actually declare the label - the statement is required to do that by returning it from the `label` function.)

     .. method:: simple_expression()

         Matches a simple Python expression, returns it as a string.

+    .. method:: delimited_python(delim)

+        Matches a pythio expression that ends in a delimiter, often ':' or '='.

+    .. method:: arguments()

+        Returns an object representing the arguments to a function call.
+This object has an ``evaluate`` method on it that takes an optional `scope` dictionary, and returns a tuple in which the first component is a tuple of positional arguments, and the second component is a dictionary of keyword arguments.

     .. method:: rest()